open-AIMS/CoralBlox.jl/README.md

 # Coral Cover Dynamic Toy Model

+> WARNING!
+This model was changed a little bit and this README wasn't updated yet.
+The big idea is still the same but there are some small details that I need to check/update.

 This is a toy model to represent a Reef's coral cover change in time over the years.
 Here the corals are divided into three size classes $s = 1,2,3$ (representing small, medium and large), according to their diameter.
 Small corals have a diameter $d$ between $d_1 = 0$ and $d_2$; medium ones have a diameter between $d_2$ and $d_3$; and large ones have a diameter between $d_3$ and $d_4$.
 Within each size class, the corals are supposed to have a uniform diameter distribution.
 We treat each coral as a perfect circumference, so that the area $a(d)$ of a coral with diameter $d$ is given by:

 $$